GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

   - sfourault
 date: 2020-05-20
 updated: 2020-05-20
 description: Build a solid business case for your PWA.
-Learn when you should invest, and how you can measure it's success.
+Learn when you should invest, and how you can measure its success.
 ---

 Progressive Web Apps are on a lot of companies' roadmap to modernize their